JMC Software AG

 1.2 The Customer expressly waives its own General Terms and Conditions and fully accepts the present GTC.
 The use by the Customer of its own order confirmations shall not invalidate this provision, regardless of any provisions to the contrary on said order confirmations.

 1.3 Deviations from these GTC shall only be valid if expressly agreed in writing.
-Changes to these GTC by JMC are possible at any time; the new version of the GTC shall apply to all contracts concluded after its entry into force.
+Changes to these GTC by CONVOTIS are possible at any time; the new version of the GTC shall apply to all contracts concluded after its entry into force.

 2 Contract structure and conclusion

 a.
-The contract between JMC and its customers consists of a contract document and these GTC.
+The contract between CONVOTIS and its customers consists of a contract document and these GTC.
 The contract document may be an offer accepted by Customer or a written contract in the strict sense.
 It contains the commercial and technical specifications.

 Services, duties to cooperate and remuneration